 - a.
-Shall be 18 years of age or older; and shall have at least two years' experience in the practice of falconry at the apprentice level or its equivalent. - b.
-May only possess those raptor species and numbers as are allowed in either Table S or Table T below. - c.
-May sponsor no more than two Apprentices no sooner than after three (3) years' experience as a General class falconer. - d.
+Shall be eighteen (18) years of age or older; and shall have at least two (2) years' experience in the practice of falconry at the apprentice level or its equivalent. - b.
+May only possess those raptor species and numbers as are allowed in § 7.11.14 of this Part below. - c.
+May sponsor no more than two (2) Apprentices no sooner than after three (3) years' experience as a General class falconer. - d.
 May not apply for an upgrade to a Master Falconer class of license for a minimum of five (5) years since obtaining his or her General license.

-Master Class License:
+3. Master Class License:

 - a.
-Shall be 23 years of age or older and have at least five (5) years' experience in the practice of falconry at the General class level, or its equivalent. - b.
-May only possess those raptor species and numbers as are allowed in either Table S or Table T below. - May possess an unlimited number of captive bred raptors.
+Shall be twenty-three (23) years of age or older and have at least five (5) years' experience in the practice of falconry at the General class level, or its equivalent. - b.
+May only possess those raptor species and numbers as are allowed in either Table S or Table T below. - c.
+May possess an unlimited number of captive bred raptors.

 However, the falconer must train and use them to hunt wild game. - d.
 May substitute Hybrid raptors for wild raptors. - e.
-May sponsor no more than three licensed apprentices. - f.
-May accept the temporary transfer of a wild or hybrid raptor even if such transfer raises the number of raptors possessed to more than five (excluding captive bred raptors).
+May sponsor no more than three (3) licensed apprentices. - f.
+May accept the temporary transfer of a wild or hybrid raptor even if such transfer raises the number of raptors possessed to more than five (5) (excluding captive bred raptors).